 Sari Bentsianov, MD, PGY-5

-Dr. Bentsianov received her medical degree from Temple University School of Medicine in Philadelphia and completed a residency in Pediatrics at the Children’s Hospital at Montefiore in the Bronx.
+Dr. Bentsianov, our 3rd year fellow, received her medical degree from Temple University School of Medicine in Philadelphia and completed a residency in Pediatrics at the Children’s Hospital at Montefiore in the Bronx.
 Her interests include teen parenting, reproductive health, resident education, and advocacy.
 Her fellowship research project is titled "The Relationship Between Self-Esteem and Intention of Contraception Use."

 Our faculty members are highly trained clinician-researchers, who specialize in Adolescent Medicine.
 Fellows work closely with our faculty, both clinically and in the lab.
 Learn more about our faculty